 What kind of time commitment can be made for training?
 Let’s face it: technicians in training aren’t generating revenue for the company or themselves.
 How much time can you afford?
-Is that one training day a week, or one day each month?
+Can you afford one training day a week, or one day each month?
 Keep in mind that training is preparing for future needs.
 What commitment are you willing to make (and keep) for the future of your business?

 Where to Train

-You may think this is a no-brainer, but with technology today, virtual learning isn’t something to dismiss.
-Traditional lab or on-the-job training has been a staple in training programs for decades; however, a fresh approach can definitely be useful.
+Traditional lab or on-the-job training has been a staple in training programs for decades; however, online training is both useful and gaining in popularity.
 Are you set up to offer online training?
 What would an in-person training space look like in your shop?
 Do you have equipment that could be repurposed for training purposes?
-What is the best environment for your students to learn?
+What is the best environment for your students to learn in?
 Again, what kind of commitment can be made to facilitate learning in your organization?

 Why Invest in Training

-Of all the questions to ask, this is the easiest to answer.
+Of all the questions to ask about training, this one is the easiest to answer.
 Training your team helps to secure the future of your organization.
-The days of an experienced technician walking in your front door looking for employment are over.
-The best way for a company to prepare for and meet the needs of future growth is to train your own team.
+The days of an experienced technician walking in your front door looking for employment are mostly over.
+The best way for your company to prepare for and meet the needs of future growth is to train your own team.

 How to Train

-The team at NexTech Academy has developed technical training programs for the Plumbing, HVAC, and Electrical trades.
-These programs focus on residential service and replacement, and they also include Service SystemⓇ soft skills training.
-Your NexTech Academy Coach can help you develop a training plan custom tailored to your business so that you too can secure the future of your business.
+The team at NexTech Academy has developed technical training programs for the plumbing, HVAC, and electrical trades.
+These programs focus on residential service and replacement, and they include Service SystemⓇ soft skills training.
+Your NexTech Academy coach can help you develop a custom training plan that’s tailored to your business, which will help you secure your company’s future.

-Planning is a Process and is a Team Effort
+Planning is a Process.
+It’s Also a Team Effort.

-Collaboration can’t be overlooked either.
-A second or third set of eyes studying a plan can offer a fresh and unique perspective, revealing issues that may have been overlooked.
-The coaches at NexTech Academy can serve as those fresh eyes to review your training plan and to point out blind spots that could potentially sidetrack your training initiative.
+Collaboration shouldn’t be overlooked.
+A second or third set of eyes studying a plan can offer a fresh perspective, revealing issues that may have been overlooked.
+The coaches at NexTech Academy can serve as those fresh eyes.
+They’ll review your training plan and point out blind spots that could potentially sidetrack your training initiatives.